The numbing pain hardly ever goes away.

-A Ray of Hope…
+A ray of hope…

 If you are suffering from chronic pain which is resulting from a past trauma, then I invite you to try my professional pain transformation coaching.
 Instead of working with on your body, I will work WITH your body and provide you with the emotional and physical assistance you need for overcoming pain.
-To make an appointment, visit.